 - 2020 Toyota Tacoma

 The 2005 year model has a decent number of complaints, but most have to do with paint chipping and peeling after 80,000 miles, so there isn’t much to worry about here.
-With the 2010 and 2015 year models, there is a small chance you might have some early engine or brakes problems, like squeaking or worn pressure plates, but the chances are low enough that it shouldn’t be an issue.
+With the 2010 and 2015 year models, there is a slight chance you might have some early engine or brakes problems, like squeaking or worn pressure plates, but the chances are low enough that it shouldn’t be an issue.

-All of these year models would be advisable to purchase, but the 2020 would be the safest overall because it has zero complaints.
+These year models would be advisable to purchase, but the 2020 would be the safest overall because it has zero complaints.
 Either way, CoPilot recommends all of these Toyota Tacoma year models.

 THE BEST USED SUVS UNDER $10,000